nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 #### Caps
 A shortening of the word Capabilities used by particular Windows APIs and structures for HID.
-E.g. HidP_GetCaps gets the capabilities of the HID device.
+E.g. `HidP_GetCaps` gets the capabilities of the HID device.
 These include things like the number of input buttons or output values on the device, the size of reports, and the Usage and Usage Page for the device.
-Similarly HidP_GetButtonCaps gets the capabilities of all buttons on the device.
+Similarly `HidP_GetButtonCaps` gets the capabilities of all buttons on the device.
 Capabilities of buttons and values nclude such things as their Usage and Usage Page, whether they represent a range of Usages, and whether they have a NULL state etc.

 ### General pattern for supporting HID on Windows
 #### Enumerating HID devices
-* Fetch the class guid for HID devices: HidD_GetHidGuid
+* Fetch the class guid for HID devices with `HidD_GetHidGuid`
-* Fetch the device information set for the local machine with SetupDiGetClassDevs, specifying the HID class guid as the class guid.
+* Fetch the device information set for the local machine with `SetupDiGetClassDevs`, specifying the HID class guid as the class guid.
- * Keep calling SetupDiEnumDeviceInterfaces, increasing memberIndex each time, to enumerate over all available devices fetching a SP_DEVICE_INTERFACE_DATA structure for each, until the function returns false, which means there are no more devices left to enumerate.
+ * Keep calling `SetupDiEnumDeviceInterfaces`, increasing memberIndex each time, to enumerate over all available devices fetching a `SP_DEVICE_INTERFACE_DATA` structure for each, until the function returns false, which means there are no more devices left to enumerate.
-* For each data structure fetched, call SetupDiGetDeviceInterfaceDetail to get a SP_DEVICE_INTERFACE_DETAIL_DATA structure.
+* For each data structure fetched, call `SetupDiGetDeviceInterfaceDetail` to get a `SP_DEVICE_INTERFACE_DETAIL_DATA` structure.
-* The SP_DEVICE_INTERFACE_DETAIL_DATA structure's devicePath member  is the path that should be used to open the device for reading / writing later.
+* The `SP_DEVICE_INTERFACE_DETAIL_DATA` structure's devicePath member  is the path that should be used to open the device for reading / writing later.
-* Some other properties such as hardwareID may be required to further identify the device, these can be fetched with SetupDiGetDeviceRegistryProperty.
+* Some other properties such as hardwareID may be required to further identify the device, these can be fetched with `SetupDiGetDeviceRegistryProperty`.
-* For an implementation see listHidDevices in NVDA's source/hwPortUtils.py
+* For an implementation see `listHidDevices` in NVDA's source/hwPortUtils.py

 #### Opening a HID device
-* Use CreateFile to open a HID device, giving it the DevicePath as the file path.
+* Use `CreateFile` to open a HID device, giving it the DevicePath as the file path.
- Note overlapped IO is possible; See CreateFile documentation.
+ Note overlapped IO is possible; See `CreateFile` documentation.
- * If this device may need to be opened by other processes at the same time, you will want to specify FILE_SHARE_READ | FILE_SHARE_WRITE as well.
+ * If this device may need to be opened by other processes at the same time, you will want to specify `FILE_SHARE_READ | FILE_SHARE_WRITE` as well.
-* Once the open device handle is no longer needed, it can be closed with CloseHandle.
+* Once the open device handle is no longer needed, it can be closed with `CloseHandle`.
-* For an implementation see the Hid class in NVDA's source/hwIo/base.py
+* For an implementation see the `Hid` class in NVDA's source/hwIo/base.py

 #### Fetching device attributes
-* To fetch info such as vendorID, productID and versionNumber, call HidD_GetAttributes on the open device handle.
+* To fetch info such as vendorID, productID and versionNumber, call `HidD_GetAttributes` on the open device handle.
-* To fetch the manufacturer string, use HidD_GetManufacturerString giving the open device handle.
+* To fetch the manufacturer string, use `HidD_GetManufacturerString` giving the open device handle.
-* To fetch the product string, use HidD_GetProductString giving the open device handle.
+* To fetch the product string, use `HidD_GetProductString` giving the open device handle.

 #### Fetching the HID descriptor
 Fetching device capabilities, getting data from reports and setting data in reports all requires the device's HID descriptor.
 Windows represents the HID descriptor as an opaque value referred to as the preparsed data.
-* Fetch the device's preparsed data with HidD_GetPreparsedData, giving it the open device handle.
+* Fetch the device's preparsed data with `HidD_GetPreparsedData`, giving it the open device handle.
-Note this must be freed once it is no longer needed with HidD_FreePreparsedData.
+Note this must be freed once it is no longer needed with `HidD_FreePreparsedData`.

 #### Fetching device capabilities
 Device capabilities (sometimes shortned to caps in the Windows API) exposes information about the HID device's top-level collection, such as its Usage Page, Usage ID, size of input and output reports, and number of buttons and values on the device.
-* Fetch a HIDP_CAPS structure for the device with HidP_GetCaps, giving the open device handle and the preparsed data.
+* Fetch a `HIDP_CAPS` structure for the device with `HidP_GetCaps`, giving the open device handle and the preparsed data.

 #### Fetching value / button capabilities
-type information of input buttons and values and output values on a device (such as their Usage ID, size and number of items) can be found out through a HIDP_VALUE_CAPS structure for each.
+type information of input buttons and values and output values on a device (such as their Usage ID, size and number of items) can be found out through a `HIDP_VALUE_CAPS` structure for each.
-An array of these structures can be fetched with HidP_GetValueCaps for input or output values, and HidP_GetButtonCaps for buttons.
+An array of these structures can be fetched with `HidP_GetValueCaps` for input or output values, and `HidP_GetButtonCaps` for buttons.
-Sometimes a HIDP_VALUE_CAPS structure can represent a range of buttons or values, where minimum and maximum Usage IDs and Data indices are exposed, rather than a specific value.
+Sometimes a `HIDP_VALUE_CAPS` structure can represent a range of buttons or values, where minimum and maximum Usage IDs and Data indices are exposed, rather than a specific value.
 Examples of these might be the way that Braille dot input keys are exposed.
-There is only one HIDP_VALUE_CAPS structure, covering values from dot1 to dot8.
+There is only one `HIDP_VALUE_CAPS` structure, covering values from dot1 to dot8.

 #### Reading data from the device
-* Use ReadFile to read the next available input report from the device.
+* Use `ReadFile` to read the next available input report from the device.
-The size of data to read in bytes must be equal to the InputReportByteLength member of the device's HIDP_CAPS structure.
+The size of data to read in bytes must be equal to the `InputReportByteLength` member of the device's `HIDP_CAPS` structure.
- * Use functions such as HidP_GetData and HidP_GetUsages to extract the current value of buttons and other values set in the report.
+ * Use functions such as `HidP_GetData` and `HidP_GetUsages` to extract the current value of buttons and other values set in the report.

 #### Writing data to the device
 To set the value of particular controls on the device:
-* Create an output report by allocating a block of memory of size OutputReportByteLength from the device's HIDP_CAPS structure, using something like malloc.
+* Create an output report by allocating a block of memory of size OutputReportByteLength from the device's HIDP_CAPS structure, using something like `malloc`.
-* Set the report ID (the first byte) to the report ID found in the HIDP_VALUE_CAPS structure for the value/s you want to set.
+* Set the report ID (the first byte) to the report ID found in the `HIDP_VALUE_CAPS` structure for the value/s you want to set.
 This obviusly means you can only set values who share the same report ID in a single report.
-* Set the data for the values using functions such as HidP_SetUsageValue or HidP_SetUsageValuesArray.
+* Set the data for the values using functions such as `HidP_SetUsageValue` or `HidP_SetUsageValuesArray`.
-* Send the report to the device using WriteFile.
+* Send the report to the device using `WriteFile`.
-The size in bytes sent must be equal to the OutputReportByteLength of the device's HIDP_CAPS structure.
+The size in bytes sent must be equal to the `OutputReportByteLength` of the device's `HIDP_CAPS` structure.

 ## HID Braille specification
 ### Background